-In her article Highly Sensitive People – Sounds, Smells and Sentiments, psychologist Susan Meindl writes that some highly sensitive people are still extroverts.
+In her article Highly Sensitive People – Sounds, Smells and Sentiments, psychologist Susan Meindl notes that some highly sensitive people are extroverts.

 “Usually these are people who have grown up in supportive extended families where social interaction was a source of comfort and the family ‘ran interference’ protecting them from over-stimulation and anxiety until they had the skills to manage the world themselves.

 “They still typically report needing a lot of ‘down time’ to recuperate after social encounters.”

 But, she adds, “Highly sensitive children born into less supportive families which do not recognize their special vulnerability and protect them often grow up to be anxious, withdrawn or emotionally avoidant.”

 Those are more reasons to take emotional care of yourself – choosing, as much as you can, friends and work situations where you can flourish as a highly sensitive person.

 Article publié pour la première fois le 20/06/2015